timeisanillusion/GB10-HatShowcase/README.md

 In the WebUI settings (or your `.env` configuration), you must set the System Prompt to exactly this:

 > "Analyze the image.
-Locate every person and check if they are wearing a hat.
-Return ONLY a list of JSON objects in this exact format: {"bbox_2d": [xmin, ymin, xmax, ymax], "label": "Person (Hat)"} or {"bbox_2d": [xmin, ymin, xmax, ymax], "label": "Person"}.
-Coordinates must be normalized between 0 and 1000.
-Do not include any other text or markdown formatting."
+Step 1: Look closely at the person.
+Are they wearing a hat?
+(State Yes or No).
+> Step 2: Return a bounding box for the person in this exact array format: [[ymin, xmin, ymax, xmax, "Label"]].
+Step 3.
+Use the label "Person (Hat)" if Yes, and the label "Person (CHECK)" if No.
+Step 4.
+Coordinates must be scaled 0 to 1000.
+If no person is found, return []."

 ## 🚀 Setup & Installation